 -

-- Thousands of BC SPCA supporters make a pledge to say “no” to rodenticides in their municipality.
+- Thousands of BC SPCA supporters made a pledge to say “no” to rodenticides in their municipality.
 As a result, more than 20 B.C. municipalities passed motions to ban all rodenticide use on all municipal-owned properties.

 2019